Welcome to the 26th year of Wien’s Irreverent Review of the Super Bowl Commercials.

 The average viewer and many “experts” still evaluate the Super Bowl Commercials on popularity, celebrity power, or entertainment value.
 But in my irreverent approach, I evaluate the commercials on three simple things: 1.
 Did people remember the brand being advertised?
 2. Did the commercial enhance the value of the brand?
 3. Did it stimulate conversation on Monday morning?
-At $8 million for 30 seconds, it needed to do all three to be worth it.
+At $8 million for 30 seconds, it needs to do all three to be worth it.

 Budweiser -The Clydesdales ad on the Super Bowl used to be the gold standard of image advertising that was relevant to the core user and still managed to pull on the heart strings.
 It became the perennial winner on the favorite commercial list.
 Then, the creative team lost their way and walked away from the winning formula.
 The Clydesdales are back and celebrating hard work and admiration for a job well done.